SyHD – Syntax of Hessian Dialects

 The main component is SyHD-atlas, a format based on "traditional" language atlases, in which all constructions inquired in the surveys are discussed and mapped in detail.

-Further querying, visualisation and use of the data collected in SyHD is facilitated by the following tools:
+Further querying, visualization and use of the data collected in SyHD is facilitated by the following tools:

 - SyHD-maps allows users to chart all questions from the direct and indirect surveys and includes the option to select variants and customize symbolization.